RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 {% include toc title="Table of Contents" %}

-[WiiLink](https://wiilink24.com/) lets you use the Japanese-exclusive channels known as Wii Room, the Digicam Print Channel, and the Food Delivery Channel again.
+[WiiLink](https://wiilink24.com/) lets you use the Japanese-exclusive channels known as Wii Room, the Digicam Print Channel, and the Food Channel again.

 #### What you need